w3c/wai-curricula/content/content-author/data-tables.md

 {% include excol.html type="middle" %}

 Table data cells contain information about a specific type of data in a row or column.
-Explain how clearly specifying the type of information contained in table dat cells as well as specifying the cell scope helps people with disabilities understand the table contents.
+Explain how clear and meaningful sequences in tables help people with disabilities better understand the table contents.

 #### Learning Outcomes for Topic

 Students should be able to:

 * explain how assistive technologies associate data cells with their corresponding header cells
-* describe data cells as those which contain information of a specific type of data
+* describe data cells as those which contain information about a specific type of data
 * provide clear and succinct information in each data cell
-* ensure content in data cells can be navigated sequentially and is clearly understood when navigated one cell at a time
+* ensure people can understand content in data cells when navigating one cell at a time
 * identify related requirements for authoring tools to produce appropriate markup for table data cells, including the cell scope

 #### Teaching Ideas for Topic